ltrgoddard/thesis/temp.markdown

-clause, in which the speaker deliberately collides two equally patronising images of the poem’s subject: Davie’s grandmother squeals like a pig, but ‘modestly’, as befits a family matriarch who spent the prime of her life in ‘the ’nineties’.
+clause, in which the speaker deliberately collides two equally patronising images of the poem’s subject: Davie’s grandmother squeals like a pig, but ‘modestly’, as befits a family matriarch who spent the prime of her life in ‘the ‘nineties’.
 The phrase nevertheless succeeds in distancing the speaker from his grandmother, thereby playing into the poem’s broader purpose: to allow Davie, well-known poet and Cambridge don, to celebrate his provincial origins while reassuring his audience